jmlopez-rod/m/packages/web/docs/github-actions/tutorial.md

 ```

 Note that we are using two different actions.
 One is the first action written in
-the "motivation" page and the other one is the one in this tutorial.
-The nice
+the [motivation](./intro.md) page and the other one is the one in this tutorial.
-thing about this pattern is that the only failure when trying out the workflow
+The nice thing about this pattern is that the only failure when trying out the
-was forgetting to have `m` installed.
-Other than that the action worked as
+workflow was forgetting to have `m` installed.
+Other than that the action worked
-expected.
+as expected.

 [actions/cache]: https://github.com/actions/cache